scshitole/gitactions/README.md

 # my-first-action
-This is my first action.
+This is my first action...

 ```
 workflow "New workflow" {